SaintLaurentD0n/World-News-Aggregator/README.md

 # World-News-Aggregator
-Alll the news that's fit to print
+All the news that's fit to print